blakefuller/community-small-groups-pj/README.md

 Then to run the program, type **python3 smallgroups.py group1.txt *m*** (where *m* is the desired size of each small group).
 If *python3* isn't recognized as a command, try running just *python* instead.

-## Reflection
-*Write the reflection about getting the small groups in the minimum number of iterations, etc.*